greg-gav/Python_DS_42_Picine/README.md

 # Python_DS_42_Picine
 Subjects of Python DS at 42.
 May not be up to date.
-Dated Nov 2021.
+Some subjects dated Nov 2021.